nfagerlund/note_systems/README.md

 ## Installation

-**You'll want to build your own versions of these anyway!** I assembled FMP and Garbage Book out of apps I was already using and a handful of scripts, and replaced a bunch of parts over the years; really the whole appeal was that I'd keep using what I already liked, and I assume you'll want to do the same.
+**You'll want to build your own versions of these anyway!** I built FMP and Garbage Book with apps I was already using and a handful of scripts, and replaced a bunch of parts over the years; the whole point was to keep using what I already liked, and I assume you'll want to do the same.

-The scripts in this repo are mostly presented as a source of ideas, a starting point; I don't expect anyone to use my exact setup. _That said,_ here's how to get that exact setup working.
+The scripts in this repo are mostly presented as a source of ideas, a starting point; I don't suppose anyone will use my exact setup. _That said,_ here's how to get that exact setup working.

 First, check out a local copy of this repo.